 - You can also use a paintbrush dipped in alcohol to create more spreading.

 - Use different colors and see how the colors blend together.
 Use more alcohol to wet the alcohol ink by misting it on or using a paintbrush.

 - Add more drops of alcohol ink and blending solution until you think your rock art is done.

 - Let it dry completely before using a high gloss sealer spray.

 How to use Alcohol Inks on Rocks Tutorial on Youtube

 I hope you enjoy this tutorial for Alcohol ink on rocks.
-Looking for more rock painting ideas visit Tips and Tutorials and Rock Painting Guide’s Pinterest boards!
+Check out our Blog for a list of all our crafts and tutorials and Rock Painting Guide’s Pinterest boards!